Special Educational Needs and Disability (SEND) Information Report

 The type of support will depend on the nature of your child’s needs and difficulties.

 Our education provision will support the four broad areas of need:

-Once concerns about pupil’s progress have been expressed, the Inclusion Manager (SENCO) will start gathering information from all involved (i.e. class teacher, parents, support staff, pupil).
+Once concerns about pupil’s progress have been expressed, the SEND team will start gathering information from all involved (i.e. class teacher, parents, support staff, pupil).
 The information gathered will then help the school to decide on appropriate type and level of support needed.